Frequently asked questions

 Q. How can I troubleshoot performance issues?

-A. Follow the advice in How do I generate more detailed logs to diagnose an issue in IG (All versions)? to obtain more detailed logs for troubleshooting.
+A. Follow the advice in How do I generate more detailed debug logs to diagnose an issue in IG (All versions)? to obtain more detailed logs for troubleshooting.
 You should also note the good practice advice of decorating filters and handlers with the timer decorator as this can help pinpoint possible bottlenecks in the route as it generates start/stop timings in the logs for each component decorated.
 See Configuration Reference › TimerDecorator for further information.

 Q. What cache settings can I enable?